 There are not many products that I enjoy as much as those of Anheuser Busch.
 I am not a heavy beer drinker.
 I drink about 2-3 Stella a week, usually when watching sports, especially soccer.
 My investment thesis to buy this beer stock is that sooner or later $BUD will reach its former glory and payout substantially larger dividends than now.
 While I wait for this to happen, I remain calm, enjoying drinking an ice-cold Stella!

 - Beer goes well with Chips from another buy and hold forever stock I love

 - Read how I make money with solar panels

 - Which video game stock do I love and like to add to my All Weather Portfolio

-Too many to list, buy the most most essential ones are Budweiser Julius Beck’s, Corona, Stella Artois (my favorite Pilsner), Leffe, Franziskaner, Leffe, Hasseröder, Hoegaarden and Löwenbräu.
+Too many to list, but the most essential ones are Budweiser Julius Beck’s, Corona, Stella Artois (my favorite Pilsner), Leffe, Franziskaner, Leffe, Hasseröder, Hoegaarden, and Löwenbräu.

 Who owns the Anheuser-Busch beer company?

 The company is the result of multiple larger mergers (Interbrew, InBev, Anheuser Busch, etc.), and the largest family owner used to be the Busch family.
 Nowadays, most of the shares are held by Institutions and mutual funds.

 Yes, measured by revenues and market cap, $BUD is the largest beer company in the world.

 Why is Budweiser just called ‘Bud’ in some countries?